Call center standard operating procedures and best practices

 Of course, the production floor’s call scoring may be a tad bit different from that.

-Call scoring may help agents and team leaders pinpoint an area of improvement, especially if it is closely monitored and is followed up.
+Call scoring may help agents and team leaders pinpoint an area of improvement, especially if it is closely monitored and followed up.

 There’s no doubt that call center agents go through weeks of training being deployed to the production floor.

 As mentioned before, continuous development should be a norm in any professional workplace.
-The industry is as competitive as it is, we—as the workforce—need to step up.
+The industry is as competitive as it is.

-You can opt to skip training by outsourcing call center agents.
-BPO firms like SPLACE can provide you trained talent you need.
+BPO firms like SPLACE can provide you with the trained talent you need.
 They would be already aware of the industry’s best practices.

-In today’s world where everything is connected by technology, it’s hard to work around devastatingly outdated equipment.
+In today’s world, where everything is connected by technology, it’s hard to work around devastatingly outdated equipment.

 Centralized systems